-We learned that many probiotics do not even survive the trip to your health food store.
+We learned that some probiotics do not even survive the trip to your health food store.
 That is because of near oven-like temperatures in the back of delivery trucks.
-For those that do survive, their capsules or pearls are often not of sufficient structure and consistency to keep stomach acid from destroying most of the bacteria before it even gets to your gut.
+For those that do survive, their capsules or pearls may not be of sufficient structure and consistency to keep stomach acid from destroying most of the bacteria before it even gets to your gut.

 The result?
 We are led to believe the 50 Billion, 100 Billion and even 150 Billion CFUs are appropriate for your daily health.
-The reality is many manufacturers need to jam that many probiotics in a capsule just to give it a fighting chance of delivering 1, 2 or maybe 3 billion live cultures into your digestive tract.
+The reality is sone products have this many probiotics in order to deliver 1, 2 or maybe 3 billion live cultures into your digestive tract.
 And that’s even if they survived the first part of the journey to the store!
 Bacteria are not cheap to cultivate.
-As the consumer, you pay extra for an inefficient delivery system and ineffective product design.
+As the consumer, you don’t want to pay extra for what may be an inefficient delivery system and ineffective product design.

 So when talking about the appropriate amount of CFUs, we cannot have the discussion without understanding how important the delivery system is to our discussion.
-The point: understand and choose a probiotic that, among its qualities, has a proven delivery system to the store – like Probulin’s iced-packed delivery system.
-And choose one that has a proven ability to transport live cultures from your mouth to your gut – like Probulins’s MAKTrek™ 3-D Probiotic Delivery System.
+The point: understand and choose a probiotic that, among its qualities, has a tested delivery system to the store – like Probulin’s iced-packed delivery system.
+And choose one that has a studied ability to transport live cultures from your mouth to your gut – like Probulin’s MAKTrek™ 3-D Probiotic Delivery System.

-(Probulin is the only company that utilizes the proven MAKTrek™ 3-D Probiotic Delivery System)
+(Probulin is the only company that utilizes the tested MAKTrek™ 3-D Probiotic Delivery System)

 Why Do Some Companies Offer 50 or 100 Billion?

 Most professionals in the digestive health space will advise you to consume 10 billion CFUs daily to maintain digestive and immune health.
-If that is the case, why do so many manufactures offer much larger CFU counts in their products?
+If that is the case, why do some manufactures offer much larger CFU counts in their products?